Florence

 Key tracks

-Shake It Out — The lead single from the sophomore album Ceremonials showcased a grander, more polished production and became a stadium-ready staple.
+Shake It Out — The lead single from the sophomore album Ceremonials showcased a grander, more polished production and became a top-ten hit internationally.

-Spectrum (Say My Name) — A dance-floor filler that reached number one on the UK Singles Chart and demonstrated the band's ability to cross into mainstream pop.
+Spectrum (Say My Name) — This dance-infused track from Ceremonials reached number one on the UK Singles Chart and demonstrated the band's ability to cross into mainstream pop territory.